JaPNaA/othello-rs/README.md

 - The player playing **black makes the first move**.
 - Players alternate plays (black, white, black, white, ...)
 - Players must always make a play, unless they have no valid plays.
-- The game ends with both players have no valid plays.
+- The game ends when both players have no valid plays.

 ### Valid plays